 “The RBI-DPI Index continues to demonstrate significant growth in adoption and deepening of digital payments across the country,” the RBI said in a statement.

-Earlier, the RBI had announced construction of the composite index with March 2018 as a base to capture the extent of digitisation of payments across the country.
+Earlier, the RBI had announced the construction of the composite index in March 2018 as a base to capture the extent of digitization of payments across the country.

 The RBI-DPI comprises five broad parameters that enable the measurement of the deepening and penetration of digital payments in the country over different time periods.Notably, these parameters are ‘payment enablers’, ‘payment infrastructure – demand side factors’, ‘payment infrastructure – suppy side factors’, ‘payment performance’ and ‘consumer centricity’.Each of these parameters have sub-parameters which, in turn, consist of various measurable indicators.